cityofaustin/atd-knack-services/README.md

 ### S3 Data Store

 Data is stored in an S3 bucket (`s3://atd-knack-services`), with one subdirectory per Knack application per environment.
 Each app subdirectory contains a subdirectory for each container, which holds invdividual records stored as JSON a file with its `id` serving as the filename.
-As such, each store follows the naming pattern `s3://atd-knack-servies/<app-name>-<environment>/<container ID>`.
+As such, each store follows the naming pattern `s3://atd-knack-services/<environment>/<app-name>/<container-id>`.

 Application metadata is also stored as a JSON file at the root of each S3 bucket.

 ```
 . s3://atd-knack-services
-|- data-tracker-prod
+|-- prod
+|   |-- data-tracker
 |       |-- metadata.json
 |       |-- view_1
 |           |-- 5f31673f7a63820015ef4c85.json
 |           |-- 5b34fbc85295dx37f1402543.json
 |           |-- 5b34fbc85295de37y1402337.json
 |           |...
 ```

 ## Services (`/services`)